hypertrack/live-app-ios/README.md

 [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)](https://opensource.org/licenses/MIT) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This open source repo uses [HyperTrack](https://www.hypertrack.com) for Live Location Sharing and Activity Tracking.
-Hypertrack Live helps you share your Live Location with friends through your favorite messaging app when on the way to meet up.
-In case you are using Android, refer to our open source Android [repository](https://github.com/hypertrack/live-app-android).
+This open source app for Live Location Sharing is built with [HyperTrack](https://www.hypertrack.com).
+Developers can now build live location sharing into their apps within minutes by using HyperTrack Live source code.
+For Android, refer to our open source [Android repository](https://github.com/hypertrack/live-app-android).

+[HyperTrack Live for iOS](https://apps.apple.com/us/app/hypertrack-live/id1076924821) is available on the public App Store for use by users signed up with HyperTrack.
+[HyperTrack Live for Android](https://play.google.com/store/apps/details?id=io.hypertrack.sendeta) is available on the Google Play Store.

+The app demonstrates a simple flow for users to share their live location with friends through their favorite messaging app when on the way to meet up.
+The convenient 23-character secure short-URL displays live location with accuracy, speed, bearing and recency.
+The view highlights the ongoing activity (walk, drive, stop, etc.).
+Device getting inactive due to permissions or other reasons, or disconnected due to unknown reasons is highlighted in the tracking experience.
+Battery charing and low battery states are flagged as well.

 - [Live Location Sharing](#live-location-sharing)
 - [Usage](#usage)